petraratkai/ISSIE_DrawBlock/docs/ReadMeCodeAnalysis.md

 ## Partial Auto-routing
 Partial auto-routing attempts to preserve any manual routing when symbols (and their ports) are moved.
 The conditions for this preservation is as follows:
-- For a given port being moved, the **fixed point** is defined as the end of the first manual segment, traversing the wire **from the port being moved**
+- For a given port being moved, the **fixed point** is defined as the end of the first manual segment, traversing the wire **from the port being moved**.
 - If the moved port is in the same quadrant relative to the **fixed point**, manual routing is preserved by scaling the segment containing the fixed point and the one preceding it by the appropriate XY offset.
 - Else, we revert to full auto-routing.